 How do I choose the right mediator?

-It can be helpful to consider these questions when selecting a mediator to help ensure they are right for you:
+It can be helpful to consider these questions when selecting a mediator to help ensure they are right for your dispute:

-- Is it more important for the mediator to have experience in the subject matter of the dispute, or the process of mediation itself?
+2. Is it more important for the mediator to have experience in the subject matter of the dispute, or the process of mediation itself, or are both required?

-There is a wide range of mediation providers, ranging from government and public-funded bodies to private practitioners.
+There is a wide range of mediation providers from government and public-funded bodies to private practitioners.
 Here’s a list of directories and mediation providers that may assist you in finding a mediator you would like to engage:

-The Small Business Commissions in most states and territories can also assist with resolving business related disputes.
+In addition to ASBFEO, the Small Business Commissions/Commissioners in most states and territories can also assist with resolving business related disputes.
 They offer a variety of services to assist small business including low-cost mediation services.

 See also